Smooth Fourier multipliers on group von Neumann algebras: Conclusions

 Once fixed a cocycle, we must find a lifting multiplier for $m: \G \to \C$ optimizing the constants.
-This means that we have to control a number of derivatives (see Paragraph \ref{SubAG} for the cases where $\varepsilon = 0$ suffices) of a smooth function $\widetilde{m}$ taking certain preassigned values on a cloud of points $b_\psi(g)$ in $\R^n$.
-In particular, this fits in Fefferman's approach to the \emph{smooth interpolation of data} carried out in \cite{Fe1,Fe2,Fe3} and the references therein.
+This means that we have to control a number of derivatives of a smooth function $\widetilde{m}$ taking certain preassigned values on a cloud of points $b_\psi(g)$ in $\R^n$.
+In particular, this fits in Fefferman's approach to the smooth interpolation of data carried out in \cite{Fe1,Fe2,Fe3}.
 There is no canonical answer for questions a) and b) and in general we find certain incompatibility.
 Indeed, if we pick $\gamma_1, \gamma_2, \ldots, \gamma_n \in \R$ linearly independent over $\Z$, the cocycle $k \mapsto \summ_j \gamma_j k_j$ associated to the trivial action is a $1$-dimensional injective cocycle for $\Z^n$.
 This minimizes the number of derivatives to estimate for the lifting multiplier.
-Note however that $\{ \sum_j \gamma_j k_j \, | \, k \in \Z^n \}$ is a dense cloud of points in $\R$ and the $\psi$-metric is far to be well-separated.
+Note however that $\{ \sum_j \gamma_j k_j \, | \, k \in \Z^n \}$ is a dense cloud of points in $\R$ and the $\psi$-metric is far from being well-separated.
 In general this makes harder to solve b), and the lifting multiplier will be highly oscillating in many cases.
 On the other hand, as we have seen for $\R^n$, certain multipliers can only be treated with alternative cocycles like this one.
-In summary, our notion of \lq\lq smooth multiplier" is very much affected by the cocycle we use.
+In summary our notion of \lq\lq smooth multiplier" is very much affected by the cocycle we use.

 \begin{problem} Solve Problem $\ref{ProbInj}$ using standard cocycles, not just injective ones. \end{problem}

 This is more restrictive and we will not always find finite-dimensional standard cocycles, see the next paragraph.
 On the other hand, if we content ourselves with not necessarily injective well-separated cocycles, we may apply our construction in Remark \ref{RemFreeLattice} for finitely generated groups.